henrikgruner/FinansMaster/README.md

 Changes after 1th of June are only rearranging folders/files and adding README, no code changes.

+As Github will not render my jupyter files, one could paste the github-link to each jypter notebook to "https://nbviewer.org/", and receive the results without cloning the repo.

 # FinansMaster
 Datasets.py fetches the data from S&P500 and Robert shiller [1].
 To run the analyses, clone the repository and run the notebook files (.ipynb).
 The code for all plots for the theory part of the thesis is located in plots or old.